Guide To Using FSC Trademarks On Your Packaging

 Custom

-For example, if your boxes are printed in a single colour with your brand logo in Pantone 256C, you can also print the FSC logo in this colour.
+For example, if your boxes feature print in a single colour with your brand logo in Pantone 256C, you can also print the FSC logo in this colour.

-If printing the FSC logo in a nonstandard colour, then there is still the requirement for the logo to remain clear and legible.
+If printing the FSC logo in a nonstandard colour, then the logo must remain clear and legible.

-The following show the acceptable colours / formats that can be used on White / Test corrugated material
+The following show the acceptable colours and formats for white corrugated material:

 Pantone 626C